 Plastic Recycling Hub – Bringing Plastic Recycling to Local Universities:

-As part of our pursuit of accelerating the circular economy in plastic production and consumption, we’ve built and donated a plastic shredder, a Filastruder (melts and extrudes shredded plastic into 3D Printing Filament), and a Filawinder (Automatically winds the plastic).
-This equipment was donated to a local university student makerspace.
+As part of our pursuit of accelerating a circular lifecycle in plastic production and consumption, we’ve built and donated a small recycling hub to a local engineering university.
+The equipment includes a plastic shredder, a Filastruder (melts and extrudes shredded plastic into 3D Printing Filament), and a Filawinder (Automatically winds the plastic).
 Now students can learn how to recycle plastic waste into new 3D printing filament!

 “Smart” recycling cans: